edalorzo/fundamental-programming/README.rst

 This strategy makes it possible that if, at any point, an API user wants to catch this exception to handle it in any way, that API user can gain access to the specific details of why this exception occurred, even if the original parameters (passed to the method where the exception occurred) are no longer available in the context where the exception is being handled.

 One of such places where we'll want to handle this exception in our ``ExceptionHandlers`` class from before.
-In the code below notice how the exception is handled in a place where it totally out of context from the place where it was thrown, still, since the exception contains all contextual details, we are capable of building a very meaningful, contextual message to send back to our API client.
+In the code below notice how the exception is handled in a place where it is totally out of context from the place where it was thrown.
+Still, since the exception contains all contextual details, we are capable of building a very meaningful, contextual message to send back to our API client.

 .. code-block:: java